-and is the smallest integer which is larger than or equal to 4+m and fulfils the condition that subframe is included in which is determined by Subclause 14.1.5.
+- Otherwise, is the smallest integer which is larger than or equal to 4+m and fulfils the condition that subframe is included in which is determined by Subclause 14.1.5.
 The value m is indicated by SL index field in the corresponding DCI format 5A according to Table 14.2.1-1 if this field is present and m=0 otherwise.